-PA is famous for being called the Chocolate Capital of USA but did you know that nature also offers something equally magnificent.
+PA is famous for being called the Chocolate Capital of the USA, but did you know that nature also offers something equally magnificent?

-These caves formed over a million years ago are natural cavities formed in Pennsylvania’s ridge and valley regions.
 Tourists have been left awed at the beauty that lies beneath the earth.
-In this article, we’ll let you know about the 10 Best caverns in PA.
+This article will let you know about the 10 Best caverns in PA.
+These caves, formed over a million years ago, are natural cavities formed in Pennsylvania’s ridge and valley regions.

 1. Indian Caverns

 These caves are situated in Spruce Creek, Pennsylvania.
 These caverns first came into existence around 500,000 years ago.

 They were first named “Franklin Caves” but were later changed to the “Historic Indian Caves” after the ancient artifacts belonged to the last tribes.

 It is the second-largest cavern in PA and is made of limestone.
 One part adorns a phosphorescent mineral deposit that glows softly in the dark, making a pleasing effect in the dim caves.